 Connecting Detroit's Landscapes

-Through the vehicle of design for a new technical college campus, this proposes an urban design strategy for Detroit that mediates between nature and culture.
-First, investigation into the ‘zone of influence’ explores the city`s present conditions including its infrastructure, buildings, and its current relationship with the natural environment.
+Through the vehicle of design for a new technical college campus, this project proposes an urban design strategy for Detroit that mediates between nature and culture.
+First, investigation into the ‘zone of influence’ explores the City`s present conditions, including its infrastructure, buildings, and its current relationship with the natural environment.
 Secondly, the ‘zone of control’ proposes a new urban typology that is appropriate to the proposed college institution.
-Lastly, this proposal considers the ‘zone of effect,’ which displays the influence the proposed campus could have in promoting land development in the city`s residential areas, Eastern Market District, and Rivertown Warehouse District along the Detroit River waterfront.
+Lastly, this proposal considers the ‘zone of effect,’ which displays the influence the proposed campus could have in promoting land development in the City`s residential areas, Eastern Market District, and Rivertown Warehouse District along the Detroit River waterfront.

 Design: Peter Braithwaite